Johannes Olav Fallize: The Priest, The Journalist, The Politician

 Luxemburger Sonntagsblatt für Erbauung, Unterhaltung und Belehrung [Luxembourger Sunday Journal for Edification, Entertainment and Education]), for the Catholic readers, and the Luxemburger Volksblatt [Luxembourger People's Journal] (1880–1885) for the political readers.
 To them he added the Luxemburger Marienkalendar [St. Mary's Calendar] in 1877.
 He had already written for another calendar before – the Luxemburger Hauskalendar [House Calendar] in 1874.
 For his new calendar, he would write for the next ten years, until 1887.
 Within a few years, he had the control of most of the Catholic press and publishing operations of the Grand Duchy.
 Always a conservative and an ultramontanist, he criticized Freemasons, the liberals, the Kulturkampf, anything that threatened the Catholic Church.
 Some of his editorials annoyed the Prime Minister, Félix Baron de Blochausen, a Liberal, so much that the priest got thirty days in jail in 1880.
 But he also won on 14 June 1881 a seat with the Chamber of Deputies of the Grand Duchy to represent the canton of Clervaux (Clerf, Klief) in northern Luxembourg.
 However, to claim his seat, he had to be given the honorable discharge on 21 September 1881 from his parish because his new career was not compatible with his old career.
 He moved to the capital, Luxembourg City, where he supported the Catholic Right party for six years, from 1881 to 1888.

 Because of his activities, Fallize was appointed in 1884 by the new Bishop of Luxembourg, Johannes Joseph Koppes, as the economus (responsible for the finances and logistics) and general vicar of the Diocese of Luxembourg.
 In the following year, he also founded the Sankt-Paulus Publications (now Saint-Paul Luxembourg) to publish magazines and pamphlets in the support of the Catholic Church.
-He also became the editor of a national daily, the Luxemburger Wort (now d'Wort), and he served in this position for two years, until 1887.
+He also became the editor of a national daily, the Luxemburger Wort, and he served in this position for two years, until 1887.

 On 6 February 1887, because of his successes in both media and politics, Fallize was named by Pope Leo XIII as the second Prefect Apostolic of Norway as well as the Protonotary Apostolic and the Prelate of the Papal Chambers.